 - The quickest, easiest solution is to bore a hole/port about 6″ in diameter through an exterior wall and into the breathing zone area you wish to pressurize.
 A Honeywell HRF-11 or 14 may be mounted on the outide to filter the smokey air passing through it and into the breathing zone.
 A variable speed ducted fan with a capacity of 150+ cubic feet per minute and a draw of about 500-700 pascals shoul be sufficient for a somewhat sealed breathing xone of about 500 to 1000 square feet floor area.

-- Filter all air entering your home through a smoke-removing filter.
+- Filter all air entering your home through the smoke-removing filter.

-- Use this highly filtered fresh air to pressurize your home to force (gently blow) wildfire smoke AWAY from cracks instead of sucking it IN through cracks.
+- Use this highly filtered fresh air to pressurize your home to force (gently blow) indoor air THROUGH cracks and AWAY from the breathing zone instead of sucking it IN through cracks.
 The old California theory was that if you suck outdoor air in through cracks, the cracks would filter the smoke and pollutants out.
 Doesn’t work well, never did.
 A first class filter MERV 13 or better, filters out smoke far better than the cracks in your home.

-- Use caulk to seal all cracks and apply weather stripping to all doors and windows.
+- Use caulk or removeable blue masking tape to seal all cracks and apply weather stripping to all doors and windows.